- Home

 Maintenance

-With over 50,000 feet of either sanitary, storm, or combined sanitary and storm pipelines, the maintenance personnel perform vital operations to help ensure the proper functioning of Warsaw’s sanitary system.
-Regularly cleaning pipelines, performing pipe locates prior to construction, maintenance of over 40 lift stations, and the repair and replacement of infrastructure are just a few of the many hats that the Wastewater Treatment Utility personnel wear.
+The Wastewater Treatment Utility maintenance and construction personnel are responsible for the regular upkeep of sanitary and stormwater infrastructure throughout Warsaw.
+With over 120 miles of sanitary, storm, or combined sewer and 50+ lift or pump stations, the maintenance and construction personnel perform vital operations to help ensure the proper functioning of Warsaw’s collection systems.
+Regularly cleaning pipelines and lift/pump stations, performing pipe locates prior to construction, maintenance of lift/pump stations, repair and replacement of infrastructure, and video inspections of pipes, structures, and lift/pump stations.

 Lab Operations